If you would like to hear the Polish names and text spoken in Polish then we can help.

-Listed aboard were: Maria Gdanitz age 54, Maria 21, Julianna 18 and Whilhelmina 15.
+Listed aboard were: Maria Gdanitz age 54, Maria 21, Julianna 18 and Wilhelmina 15.
 They settled in Cumberland Street in Dunedin and for a time in the district of Pine Hill, overlooking the city.
-Marianna died on 2 January 1897 aged 79 at her residence at 3 Frederick Street and is buried at the Southern Cemetery in Dunedin.
+Marianna died on 3 January 1897 aged 79 at the residence of her daughter, Julia Pistor, 3 Frederick Street and is buried at the Southern Cemetery in Dunedin.

 Maria Gdaniec was born at Rościszewko on 16 January 1852.
 She married on 27 May 1873 at St. Joseph’s in Dunedin to widower, Julius Stanislaus Byszewski (b.
 1840 at Wędkowy –d.
 1919).
 The family born at Dunedin were: Francis (b.
 1874–d.
 1882), Minnie (b.
 1875–d.
 1882), Martha (b.
 1877–d.
 1882), Albert Joseph (b.
 1879–d.
 1934) and Julius Francis (b.
 1884–d.
 1918).
 During the night of 22 February 1882 there was a tragic fire in their two-storey home in Smith Street.
 The fire claimed the lives of the three eldest and also that of their 12-year-old nephew, Thomas Kreft.
 Marianna survived the ordeal and died a widow in Dunedin on 1 October 1943 aged 91 at the Little Sisters of the Poor and is buried at the Southern Cemetery in Dunedin.